-The difficulty in defining a NRM comes down to several factors.
-First, it is due to the background and agendas of those writing about the groups or traditions.
+The difficulty in defining a NRM is the result of several factors.
+First, it is because of the background and agendas of those writing about the groups or traditions.
 In religious studies and the sociology of religion, a distinction has been made between a sect, denomination, and cult, but these distinctions are technical and wholly non-judgmental.
 However, in its non-academic usage, the term ‘cult’ is used negatively where it will typically refer to a tradition or group perceived to constitute a dangerous pseudo-religion likely involved in financial rackets and political intrigue.
 Such a group is thought to indulge in immoral sexual practices, abuses its women and children, and employs brainwashing techniques to exploit its members and recruits.
 They are often thought to be complicit in practices involving brainwashing persons into joining the group and participating in activities in which the person otherwise would not join, except for the alleged brainwashing and subsequent “mind control”.
 The group might even resort to violence and perform different kinds of criminal activities, and in some cases, these groups might encourage their members to commit mass suicide.
-However, this is nothing illegal about NRMs as long as they act with the law, which means that they are as free as anyone else to believe and do what they wish (5).
+However, there is nothing illegal about NRMs as long as they act within the law, which means that they are as free as anyone else to believe and do what they wish (5).

 “… such a ‘definition’ is not very helpful for a sociologist who, rather than aiming merely to label or condemn, is trying to find out about particular movements… we cannot start from a definitional assumption that it does all these things.
 This is one reason why, since the 1970s, scholars of religion have tended to prefer the concept of new religious movement or NRM, in the hope of getting away from the popularly assumed characteristics and pejorative overtones of ‘cult’ and ‘sect’” (6).